Why Carrier Thermostat Blinking Cool ON? – Troubleshooting Guide

 A flashing green light usually means that either the furnace is providing heat at the moment or that the furnace is on but there is no call for heat.

-In the majority of thermostats, ‘heat on’ means practically the same thing as ‘cool on’.
+In the majority of thermostats, ‘heat on’ means practically the same thing as ‘cool on’, except with heat.
 The HVAC unit will be ready to provide heat as soon as a 5-minute delay comes to an end.

 This safety measure saves the equipment from getting damaged during short cycling.

 The flame icon on a thermostat can start flashing if the compressor gets locked.
-This might happen after an interruption of some sort or power loss.
+This might happen after an interruption of some sort, including power loss.

 Usually, simply resetting the thermostat should solve the problem.